 - If you are lusting over a new model that just came out but your car is not breaking down on you, you want a car.

-- If you just finished paying off your current car loan and are considering using this “new” money to buy another new car (and sell your current car), you want a car.
+- If you just finished paying off your current car loan and are considering using this “new” cash to buy a car, you want a car.

-The next step in the car buying process is to save some money.
-You need money either to buy the car with cash and not take out a loan, or to put a decent down payment on the car so that you don’t have to take out a large loan.
+You need to do this to either to purchase the car with cash and not take out a loan, or to have a decent down payment so that you don’t have to take out a large loan.

 So, every 1st of the month, $400 is automatically transferred from your checking account into your Car Fund account at CIT Bank.